Skip to main content

 Bondita twisted and turned on her side of the bed.

 She couldn't get the conversations out of her head.
-She never thought Thakuma's words would bother her but they did.
+She never thought Thakuma's words would bother her, but they did.
 She sat up and stared into the darkness.
 Fear gripped her.
-What if this was charity?
+What if this were charity?
 He always said he wanted her to study.
 What if he sacrificed his own choices for it?
 She knew he was capable of going out of his way for people.
 She had seen him do that.
 Bondita wondered.
 She should be grateful.
 Instead, she accused him of controlling her life over something even she was unsure of.
 Was she really pissed off at him or did she lash out her frustration at Thakuma like that?
 Whatever it was, Bondita felt bad.

 Aniruddha was at the crossroad of the town when they heard a commotion and Police officers running around.

 "Hurry up."
-Binoy looked alarmed. "looks like the revolutionaries caused chaos here."
+Binoy looked alarmed.
+"Looks like the revolutionaries caused chaos here."
 Aniruddha's heart skipped a beat.
-They were almost zooming out of town when someone waved at their car making it stop.
+They were almost zooming out of town when someone waved at their car, making it stop.

 "Hop in," Binoy suggested.
 "What happened here?"